fanbyprinciple/localgpt/search-engine/readme.md

 ![](2024-05-27-07-41-32.png)

-# issue to be taken care of
+# Issue to be taken care of

 1. search terms needs to be used together
 2. creating a button for semantic search
+3. add such that the pdf si accesible form the location on click